limine-bootloader/limine/PROTOCOL.md

 caching modes, in an unspecified order.

-In order to access MMIO regions, the kernel must ensure the correct caching mode is used on it's own.
+In order to access MMIO regions, the kernel must ensure the correct caching mode is used on its own.

 ### riscv64